Kippieuk/PinpointPlus-V1.1/README.md

 ⚠ Important: Do not delete this folder after installation.
 Microsoft Edge loads the extension directly from this location.

-🌐 Step 2: Open the Extensions Page in Edge
+🌐 Step 2: Open the Extensions Page in your browser.

-Open Microsoft Edge.
+Open your browser.

 In the address bar, enter:

-edge://extensions
+browser://extensions
+OR
+go to options and select extensions

 🛠 Step 3: Enable Developer Mode